Quiet Places for Reflection Renewal

 The cafeteria is located on the ground floor of the hospital.
 When meals are not being served, you may find a quiet place to sit.

-The chapel is furnished with contemporary Nakashima alter, chairs, bench and bookcase.
+The chapel is furnished with contemporary Nakashima altar, chairs, bench and bookcase.
 It is a place of quiet sanctuary for prayer, meditation, or just sitting.

 The Atrium is a quiet area in the main lobby on the second floor is full of natural light and plants with an inside garden area.
 This is the waiting area for family members of surgical.
 Here you will find a selection of magazines, an exhibit of the history of Anesthesia and a painting by Daniel Garber, a Buck's County impressionist.
 Along the perimeter is a collection of black and white photographs, by local photographer Edmund Eckstein, that portray healing as it is practiced at Doylestown Hospital.